fbpx

 Iceland campervan drone shot

 Iceland is a country made for road tripping.
-If you have more than 3 days, we’d highly, highly recommend renting a car, or better yet, a campervan, with which to explore.
+If you have more than 3 days, we’d highly, highly recommend renting a car, or better yet, a campervan, and hit the road to explore!

-Outside of Reykjavík, it’s very difficult to experience much of this country without a car.
+Outside of Reykjavík, it’s very difficult to experience much of this country without your own vehicle.

-Pack your favorite snacks, crank the tunes and roll down the windows… well, maybe notit gets pretty cold in Iceland – and prepare for the Iceland road trip of a lifetime!
+Pack your favorite snacks, crank the tunes and roll down the windows… well, maybe not – it gets pretty cold in Iceland – and prepare for the road trip of a lifetime!

-If you have the time, we highly recommend doing a Ring Road road trip around the entire country.
-But if you are strapped for time, we put together the perfect Iceland road trip itinerary that hits most of the highlights.
+• Ring Road: If you have the time, we highly recommend doing a road trip around the entire Ring Road that encircles the country.

 Iceland South Coast Itinerary Banner